 In case you are a complete beginner looking at these diagrams for the first time, let me briefly explain what they represent.
 The diagrams should be read as if you have your guitar standing up in front of you with the fretboard facing you.

-The numbers located underneath the diagrams (1-4) are you finger numbers.
-Your fingers are numbered as the following:
+The numbers located underneath the diagrams (1-4) are your finger numbers.
+Your fingers are numbered as follows: